Eta Aquariids

 The Eta Aquariids are a meteor shower associated with Halley's Comet.
 The shower is visible from about April 19 to about May 28 each year with peak activity on or around May 5.
 Unlike most major annual meteor showers, there is no sharp peak for this shower, but rather a broad maximum with good rates that last approximately one week centered on May 5.
 The meteors we currently see as members of the Eta Aquariid shower separated from Halley's Comet hundreds of years ago.
 The current orbit of Halley's Comet does not pass close enough to the Earth to be a source of meteoric activity.

-Although this shower is not as spectacular as the Leonids may be and well below the rates of the Perseids or the Geminids, it is not an ordinary event.
+Eta Aquariid outbursts occurred in 74 BCE, 401, 443, 466, 530, 839, 905, 927, and 934.
+The Eta Aquariid meteor shower was the first to be linked to Halley's comet and is usually two to three times stronger than the October Orionids.
+The Eta Aquariids are the third strongest annual meteor shower observable at Earth and occur at the descending node of Halley's comet.
+The descending node reached its closest distance to Earth around 500.
+Currently Earth approaches Halley's orbit at a distance of 0.065 AU during the Eta Aquariids.

 The Eta Aquariids get their name because their radiant appears to lie in the constellation Aquarius, near one of the constellation's brightest stars, Eta Aquarii.
 The shower peaks at about a rate of around a meteor per minute, although such rates are rarely seen from northern latitudes due to the low altitude of the radiant.
 The Eta Aquariids are best viewed in the pre-dawn hours away from the glow of city lights.
 For northern observers, the radiant of the shower is only above the horizon for the few hours before dawn, and early-rising observers are often rewarded with rates that climb as the radiant rises before sunrise.
 The shower is best viewed from the equator to 30 degrees south latitude.